-The purpose of this Handbook is to guide interested parties through the City of Fresno's Consolidated Notice of Funding Availability (NOFA) for 2023-2024.
-This Handbook provides a general overview of the NOFA process and applicable requirements and is for informational purposes only.
-It is not intended to be a full disclosure of all applicable federal, state and/or local rules, regulations, procedures, and/or reporting requirements.
+The purpose of this handbook is to guide interested parties through the City of Fresno's Consolidated Notice of Funding Availability (NOFA) for program year 2025-2026 (PY 2025).
+This handbook provides a general overview of the NOFA process and applicable requirements for informational purposes only.
+It is not intended to be a full disclosure of all applicable Federal, State and/or local rules, regulations, procedures, and/or reporting requirements.

-The proposals submitted in response to the NOFA must align with the goals and priorities outlined in the City's 2020-2024 Consolidated Plan.
-Selections made through this NOFA will be incorporated into the 2023-2024 Annual Action Plan which will allocate the City's annual entitlement funding from the U.S. Department of Housing and Urban Development's Office of Community Planning and Development (HUD CPD) entitlement funding to the City's 2020-2024 Consolidated Plan.
-The priorities are:
+The proposals submitted in response to the NOFA must align with the goals to be outlined in the City's draft 2025-2029 Consolidated Plan.
+Selections made through this NOFA will be incorporated into the 2025-2026 Annual Action Plan which will allocate the City's annual entitlement funding from the U.S. Department of Housing and Urban Development's Office of Community Planning and Development (HUD CPD).
+The goals are: